ashlinrichardson/shp/README.md

 E.g., if one set of polygons is jurisdictional boundaries, the program will assign a jurisdiction to a given polygon in the other set

+For the sample data, provincial parks are assigned to regional fire management areas

 ## instructions
 cd viewer